 The second group, on the other hand, is desperate to renounce the idea of marriage and motherhood completely, for they see these two as impediments to women’s liberty and advancement.

 The Qur’anic Approach

-Khadijah’s story though not explicitly narrated in the Qur’an, is widely known.
+Khadijah’s story, though not explicitly narrated in the Qur’an, is widely known.
 She was a successful businesswoman and merchant.
-Khaulah (Prophet’s companion) was a warrior who fought in battles.
+Khaulah (the Prophet’s companion) was a warrior who fought in battles.

 While some female figures in the holy book and history were indeed described as wives and mothers, others were described in such a manner that gave little attention to their personal lives or domestic identities; rather, the real focus was on themselves as independent humans who act freely and are not bound by conventional gender stereotypes.Pages: 1 2 3